 Metals interacting with aquatic organisms often exhibit greatest toxicity when in the dissolved phase (Gerhardt, 1993), and can have harmful effects on Pacific salmon and their habitat.
 Elevated levels of copper can lead to toxic effects on a salmon’s olfactory function, which is critical for survival and migratory success (Baldwin et al, 2003).
 Chinook salmon (Oncorhynchus tshawytscha) have shown increased susceptibility to mortality from elevated zinc levels during early life stages-a critical period of time in development (Chapman, 1978).
 Copper and zinc exceedances are identified when their levels are compared to a hardness-dependent freshwater criterion chronic concentration (CCC), which varies with calcium and magnesium concentration (Table 1; ADEC 2008).
 Hardness is used to calculate aquatic toxicity criteria for many dissolved metals because magnesium and calcium compete for metals binding sites on the fish gill (Galvez et al., 1998).

 Through grant funds provided through the Alaska Department of Environmental Conservation (ADEC) and matching funds from KWF, KWF identified four tributary and three mainstem sites in addition to the standard biannual KRBWQM sampling sites throughout the Kenai River watershed for supplemental sampling in the springs and summers of 2019-2020 (Figure 2).
 This report presents results from both biannual KRBWQM events in 2019-2020 as well as the supplemental sampling events.
 Additional efforts to identify potential sources of metals throughout the Kenai River watershed were initiated in 2019-2020 and are reported here.
 As part of an ongoing mapping effort, five river trips were conducted in order to photograph potential zinc and copper sources visible from the Kenai River mainstem.
 Remote sensing techniques are being applied to identify potential sources not visible from the mainstem.
 These photos and data are being incorporated into a GIS shapefile established to document other adjacent potential sources of these heavy metals including impervious surfaces, boat landings, and wastewater discharge.
-Mapping efforts are ongoing and will be completed in early 2021 with a report and interactive mapping tool.
+Mapping efforts are ongoing and will be completed in early 2021.

 Methods

 Copper and zinc sampling

 Water sampling efforts in 2019-2020 targeted sites that have been monitored biannually since the year 2000 as part of the Kenai River Baseline Water Quality Monitoring (KRBWQM) project, as well as new additional sites targeted to explore spatial trends in copper and zinc concentrations (referred to here on as “Copper and zinc-specific sampling events.”
-In total, water samples were taken from ten sites on the Kenai River mainstem and nine tributary sites (Figure 1).
+In total, water samples were taken from ten additional sites on the Kenai River mainstem and nine tributary sites (Figure 1).